MicrosoftDocs/win32/desktop-src/Msi/validating-an-installation-database.md

 ---
-Description: 'Authors of installation packages should always run validation on their packages before attempting to install the package for the first time and rerun validation whenever making any changes to the package.' ms.assetid: '1f16a349-4919-46d2-9b78-2533b8679a73'
+Description: Authors of installation packages should always run validation on their packages before attempting to install the package for the first time and rerun validation whenever making any changes to the package. ms.assetid: 1f16a349-4919-46d2-9b78-2533b8679a73
-title: Validating an Installation Database
+title: Validating an Installation Database ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Validating an Installation Database